top of page

 $160.00 per person for 8 Hour

 Fees are non-refundable and non-transferable.
-The race Is rain or shine, delays due to weather may be implemented race day.
+The race is rain or shine, delays due to weather may be implemented race day.

 We will be serving a baked potato dinner for all racers and support crew at 6 pm Friday evening.
 We will serve a hot meal on Saturday evening after the race for those camping or wanting to stay for the after race meal.